 Shades of Gray

 Light gray is a pale shade often linked to tranquility and openness.
 Adding a small amount of black to white creates a calming hue.
-It’s ideal for making a room feel spacious.
-Interior designers also use light gray to create a neutral backdrop within a space.
+It’s ideal for making a room feel spacious or serving as a neutral backdrop.

-Also known as slate gray, the shade is more intense than light gray.
-Add a larger proportion of black to white to make dark gray rich and dramatic.
-Dark gray creates a sense of depth and sophistication in a room.
+Also known as slate gray, this shade creates a sense of depth and sophistication in a room.

 Interior designers use dark gray to emphasize architectural features or focal points.
 It adds contrast and visual interest to accent walls, furniture, and accessories.

 Charcoal gray is almost a black shade of gray and resembles the color of burnt wood.
-The bold, intense shade adds a sense of drama and luxury to a room.
-Its striking appearance blends with lighter shades of gray.
-The shade also pairs with bold colors to create a balanced and dynamic design.
+It adds a sense of drama and luxury to a room.

 The hue includes yellow, brown, or red undertones to give it an inviting feel.
-Adding a warm color to the gray base creates this shade.
-The shade complements various design styles.
-It’s great for communal areas like living rooms that need a welcoming atmosphere.
+Warm gray is great for communal areas like living rooms that need a welcoming atmosphere.

 Cool gray has undertones of blue, green, or purple to give it a crisp appearance.
-Add a small proportion of cool color to the gray base to create this shade.
 Cool gray feels minimalist and is best for creating a contemporary ambiance.
-It blends with other cool colors and metallic accents.

 Creating the Perfect Gray Color Palette